Firm Production and Costs

 Addition of 1 Unit of Input

-So, for instance, if a firm adds one worker, then the marginal product is the additional product that the firm can produce because of that additional worker.
+So, for instance, if a firm adds 1 worker, then the marginal product is the additional product that the firm can produce because of that additional worker.
 If the additional worker produces 7 extra widgets, then that is the marginal product for that worker.

 Average product (AP) is the total product divided by the number of units of input, which is usually labor.